RCIP

 Community Immigration Pilots – Intent to Reside Form – Fillable

-Submit your Recommendation Application Form along with ALL supporting documents in the SED portal, click here.
+Submit your Recommendation Application Form along with ALL supporting documents in the SED portal.
+Coming soon.

-*The intake period will open the 1st of every month and will close as late as the 15th of each month or when 7 applications are received, whichever comes first.
-Only 5 recommendations will be processed per month.
+*The intake period will open the 1st business day of the month and will close as late as the 15th or when 7 applications are received, whichever comes first.
+The review period will be the 16th-last day of the month.

 Step 5